WhiteO/rp/README.md

 How to used
 ------------

-1. Install libpcap, WinPcap, or Npcap:
+1. Install WinPcap or Npcap:

-    Install WinPcap (if Windows).
+    Install WinPcap or Npcap.
-    It's needed for the unit tests which are run during a build.

-2. Install JDK:

-    Download and install JDK 9, 10, or 11, and set the environment variable ***JAVA_HOME*** properly.

-3. Start RP
+2. Start RP

     Download and start RP.jar. - ***SOON***